 - 1. He needs to understand the automation fundaments and industrial control. - 2.
-He needs to have a good command of modeling tools, analysis, and design of control systems and automation. - 3.
+Setup robotics systems and make programs for them - 3.
+He needs to have a good command of modeling tools, analysis, and design of control systems and automation. - 4.
 Get some basis in industrial communications.